rspamd/rspamd.com/downloads.md

 Please note that these packages **require** [EPEL](https://fedoraproject.org/wiki/EPEL) to be installed on your system as many dependencies are missing from the base repositories.
 You can learn how to install EPEL from their site: <https://fedoraproject.org/wiki/EPEL>.
 Please bear in mind, that you might also need debug symbols package for Rspamd to be able to fill bug reports about possible crashes.
 Debug symbols are placed in `rspamd-debug` package and could be safely installed even in the production environment.

 To install rspamd repo, please download the corresponding repository file and the signing key (both repo and all packages are signed with my GPG key).
-You could use the following commands to install rspamd <a class="undecor" href="#stableSys1">stable<sup>1</sup></a> RPM repository:
+You could use the following commands to install rspamd <a class="text-decoration-none text-reset" href="#stableSys1">stable<sup>1</sup></a> RPM repository:

     source /etc/os-release
     export EL_VERSION=`echo -n $PLATFORM_ID | sed "s/.*el//"`